Osteopath near Denistone

 In contrast to conventional medicine, which often emphasises the use of pharmaceuticals to mask symptoms, osteopaths aim to establish a clear understanding of why your problem developed in the first place, and then put into place a series of steps that will attempt to resolve the underlying problem.

-Both our Osteopaths Kevin and Kuan have undertaken 5 years of tertiary education – a 3 year Bachelor of Applied Science – Osteopathy, followed by a 2 year Masters of Osteopathy.
+All of our Osteopaths have undertaken 5 years of tertiary education – a 3 year Bachelor of Applied Science – Osteopathy, followed by a 2 year Masters of Osteopathy.

 Initial Osteopathic consultation are $110.